AndreyAkinshin/aakinshin.net/content/en/pages/research.md

 <h2 id="statistics">Statistical performance analysis</h2>

-This project aims to develop advanced statistical procedures for automatic analysis of software performance measurements.
+This project aims to develop advanced statistical procedures for the automatic analysis of software performance measurements.
 This included various
   location estimators,
   dispersion estimators,